 Interested in Whippets?

-We’ve put together this introductory page of information on the Whippet dog breed for anyone considering these beautiful dogs as an addition to their family.
+I’ve put together this introductory page of information on the Whippet dog breed for anyone considering these beautiful dogs as an addition to their family.

 This should provide you with an idea of what to expect if you share your home with this lovable creature.

 Whippets really are a miracle of nature in my opinion, but like all dog breeds they have specific needs and wants.

 Whippets are categorized as sighthounds..
 That’s to say they hunt naturally by their sight and speed, unlike scent hounds who hunt by, erm… scent and endurance.

 Along with Whippets, the sighthound family includes among others Afghan Hounds, Borzois, Greyhounds, Irish Wolfhounds and Spanish Galgos.

 Many of the breeds in the sighthound family tend to have a similar elegant shape.

 Drilling down specifically into the Whippet breed, there are of course dozens of different Whippet mixes.
 Whippet crossbreeds fall into the same collective category as all sighthound mixes: Lurchers.